tgstation/common_core/Governments.md

 * The most common language in the SSC is Novorusskii, a permutation of modern day Russian that is common to Old Russia on Earth, and to colonial regions dominated by Russian immigration, most notably the Former Third Soviet Union.
 While Galactic Common is frequently spoken in the major cities, it is not an official language of the SSC, and non-speakers will find their time in the region marred by communication issues if they stray too far into the countryside.
 * The SSC popular living location for nearby NT crewmembers who are unsatisfied living on NT property and seek more freedom and normalcy during their time off rotation.
 Most seasoned employees can afford a decent living space on one of the planets or orbital facilities, and the commute from the SSC core to NT's Peripheral Dispatch Station is only a day or two by local sublight mass transit.
 If your character has a private apartment or domicile nicer than a closet and isn't at least a head of staff, they probably live here.
 * Lots of neat tourist and recreational destinations for crewmembers on leave from work!
 The locals will probably hate you though, because of what some dumb band of assistants did to the place last weekend.
 And the weekend before that.
 And the weekend before that.......
-* The official language of the SSC is Novorusskii, an East Slavic language derived from Old-Earth Russian.
-While most people in larger settlements will speak GalCom, particularly in the capital of New Russia, the further you go from these centres of civilisation, the less you'll be able to get by without knowing the local language.

 # The Third Soviet Union